The Coast Track between Bundeena and Otford in Royal National Park is one of the most iconic coastal walking tracks in New South Wales.

 The official starting point of the Coast Track is at the end of Beachcomber Ave (1) in Bundeena.
 The walk can also be started from the western end of Jibbon Beach (2), heading east to Jibbon Head, continuing south along the coast.

-The below map indicates both starting points.
+The below map has both starting points marked:

 One Day or Two Days?